JudgeGroovyman/JudgeGroovyman.github.io/Guitars.md

 Tips:
 1. Start small, I say start much much smaller than most people do .
 Just pick up the guitar every day for starters.
 Thne a week later plug it in every day and take it down every day.  or twice a day if you're really motivated
 1. learn one of these licks to test out tones and guitars.  <insert 5 easy smooth flowing guitar licks> like a chord or three and then a lick in that key, and then you can test out guitars at the guitar store or at friends houses and always know something to playy that sounds cocol.
 This is what to practice.  songs if you want too.
 Yyou dont have to learn my stuff but you need ot know something you can play with some confidence and it has to be something fluid. starts and stops have to be intentional.
 YOu can play it 1000 times and thats better than not having something to play, and you can learn new things as time goes on.
 When it comes down to it even the best gear wont make you sound good if yyou dont have something to playy.
+2. I’m learning the notes on the fretboard and it’s really cool because I just saw a peek into knowing what they all are.
+I learned several in the shape of the d chord and realized that when you know the shape as well as I do and then you know the notes there instantly you can near instantly start to see the intervals that go into various chords and therefore scales.
+It’s really cool.
+I'm using apps called 'solo' and 'fret trainer' for ipod.